amirmub/amirmub/README.md

 ### 🔥 Quote of the Day

 > _“First, solve the problem.
-Then, write the code.”_
+Then, write the code.”_ – John Johnson

 ---